mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper published in Diversity and Distributions:

+Goljani, R., T. Brown, K. Leitner, G. Hong, K. Ruegg, M.B.
+Hooten, and E. Zavaleta.
+(2025).
+Hierarchical habitat selection for reconstructing past and present niches and distributions of data-limited species under climate change.
+Diversity and Distributions, 31: e70128.

 * New paper accepted in Nature Communications:

 Gamba, D., M.L.
 Vahsen, T.M.
 Maxwell,..., M.B.
 Hooten, P.B.
 Adler, J.R.
 Lasky.
 (In Press).
 Local adaptation to climate has facilitated the global invasion of cheatgrass.
 Nature Communications.